 - Safiu Kehinde

-THRUST disclosed that road which was described as a critical national route that has remained incomplete for over two decades.
+THRUST disclosed that the road which was described as a critical national route that has remained incomplete for over two decades.

 As contained in a statement issued on Friday by its Director-General, Sulaymon Tadese, the group noted that the dualised federal highway had over time become a burden to residents following repeated delays, political neglect, and alleged frustration of the road project by a religious organisation were against the road dualisation.